 Dealing with Dogs that Excessively Bark

-Excessive barking is a common canine behavior problem that can lead to sleepless nights for the dog owners, frustration, angry neighbors, legal action and even eviction.
+Excessive barking is a common canine behavior problem that can lead to sleepless nights for dog owners, angry neighbors, legal action, and even eviction.
 For the dog, this behavior can lead to abandonment, abuse by neighbors or owners, or even euthanasia.

 However, most barking dogs are not behaving abnormally.
 Rather, they are responding to an environmental stimulus and/or displaying normal alerting behavior.
 Some breeds tend to bark more than others.
 Whining and howling often accompany barking.